dweeezil/duo_auth/README.md

 1. Go into the plugins/duo_auth/ directory and modify duo_auth.conf as necessary.
 Enter all keys necessary for integration with Duo in the duo_auth.conf file.
 Assuming a Duo integration has already been created in Duo's Admin Panel, you will be able to find all the information requested.
 Specify the location of the redirect URI.
 After running the post-intall script above the `your_page_name_redirect.php` file should be located in the root roundcube directory.
-Modify key "rc_path" in duo.conf file to your particular needs.
+Modify key "rc_path" in duo_auth.conf file to your particular needs.
 If you have a subdirectory where you access your WebMail application, adjust accordingly, for example: rc_path = "/WebMail/" or rc_path = "/rc/".
-If you have root folder installation in your web-server nothing change requirement in duo.conf file, this value `("/")` specify by default.
+If you have root folder installation in your web-server nothing change requirement in duo_auth.conf file, this value `("/")` specify by default.

 2. Add the following line to your roundcube configuration file - config.inc.php located in config/config.inc.php